qnert/qnert/README.md

 - 🎊 I finished the core curriculum at 42 Heilbronn

-- 🌱 I’m currently enrooled in a computer science course of studies at RWTH Aachen
+- 🌱 I’m currently enrolled in a computer science course of studies at RWTH Aachen

 - 📫 How to reach me qnertsimon@gmail.com